AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54319-product-price-shows-zero-in-product-in-cart-report.md

 ## Issue

-The product price shows zero in *Product in Cart* report
+The product price shows zero in *Product in Cart* report.

 <u>Steps to reproduce</u>: